 Lesa Hallam (1879-1957)

-This is a handsome pair of finely painted portraits portraying Brigadier-General Sir George Ayscough Armytage, 7th Baronet (1872-1953) of Kirklees near York, and his wife Aimée Milborne-Swinnerton-Pilkington (1865-1955).
+A handsome pair of portraits portraying Brigadier-General Sir George Ayscough Armytage, 7th Baronet (1872-1953) of Kirklees near York, and his wife Aimée Milborne-Swinnerton-Pilkington (1865-1955).
 It is believed that the portraits were commissioned to mark the occasion of their marriage at St Pauls, Knightsbridge on 12 July 1899.
 The couple had three children but subsequently obtained a judicial separation in 1922.

 Born in New York, Lesa Hallam was half American, half English.
 She married Walter Schoeller and settled in London.
 She exhibited at the Royal Academy between 1901 and 1914.